 Railroad cargo backups threaten new logjam -Los Angeles port chief

+Rail service disruptions are slowing U.S. cargo flows and helping to stoke inflation, which is at a 40-year high.

+Resulting backlogs at the Port of Los Angeles threaten to undo progress workers have made clearing docks after pandemic-fueled imports inundated the property and left more than 100 ships queueing offshore.

-More than 29,000 rail containers are sitting on the docks at Southern California port.
+More than 29,000 rail containers are sitting on Southern California port's docks.
 That number should not be more than 9,000, Seroka said.

+He called on importers to expedite container pickups and on railroads to send crews, locomotives and rail cars to the port to evacuate the goods.

-Major U.S. railroads that serve the Port of Los Angeles, including Union Pacific UNP.N and Berkshire Hathaway BRKa.N-owned BNSF, slashed jobs and mothballed equipment before pandemic-fueled demand overwhelmed the nation's transportation systems.
+Union Pacific UNP.N and Berkshire Hathaway BRKa.N-owned BNSF serve the Port of Los Angeles.
+They and other major U.S. railroads slashed jobs and mothballed equipment before the pandemic upended the nation's transportation systems.

-That led to container backups at inland rail yards, which then rippled to seaports on the Pacific, Atlantic and Gulf coasts.
+Contract negotiations between those railroads and unions representing 115,000 of their workers have deadlocked after more than two years.
+Both sides in the talks expect President Joe Biden to appoint a panel to recommend terms for a deal.
+L1N2YT2GP

+The railroads' cost-cutting moves stoked profits but "there wasn't any buffer" for demand shocks and service disruptions caused by home-bound shoppers' binge on exercise equipment, furniture, appliances and other goods, Stifel analyst Ben Nolan said.

 (Reporting by Lisa Baertlein in Los Angeles; Editing by Cynthia Osterman)